input-output-hk/adrestia/doc/key-concepts/addresses-byron.md

 ```

 In this representation, bytes are in a structured format called [CBOR](https://tools.ietf.org/html/rfc7049).
-Some bytes are actually tags carrying a particular semantic, and some are values.
-Re-shuffling the bytes as follows makes things a bit clearer:
+Some bytes are actually tags which carry a particular semantic, and some are values.
+We can re-shuffle the bytes as follows to make things a bit clearer:

 ```
 82                        # array (2)